ofmla/devito-wiki/Using-Devito-on-GPUs-with-PGI-OpenACC..md

 Then:
 - Accept the terms
 - Choose `single system install` (Option 1)
-- `Installation directory? [/opt/pgi]` Press enter to accept, unless preferred otherwise.
+- `Installation directory? [/opt/pgi]` Press enter to accept unless preferred otherwise.
 Installation has now started.

 After a couple of minutes you will see: